 Note numbering for conformance statements will be updated once the comment resolution is completed

-The following sections detail the structure of each message, including segment name, usage, cardinality and description.
-See section 1.4.2 (Message Element Attributes) for a description of the columns in the Abstract Message Syntax Tables.
-Note: Unless otherwise stated in table it is assumed the Condition Predicate and Conformance statements pertains to the PHLabReport Component Profile.
-The reader is referred to Sections 1.12 above regarding the Component Profiles.
+The following sections detail the additional structure set forth by the LRI_PH profile..
+These constraints are in addition to the structure specified in the LRI guide.
+See section 1.4.2 (Message Element Attributes) for a description of the columns in the Abstract Message Syntax Tables

 ORU^R01^ORU_R01